Meet the passionate, fun-loving team that makes our Seattle video production company tick.

 Chris Taylor | Videographer / Editor

-I began my career shooting an M16 before taking shots as a camera jockey, producing documentaries in the U.S. Marine Corps.
+I began my career shooting an M16 before taking shots as a videographer, producing documentaries in the U.S. Marine Corps.
 As the film-bug started creeping in, I left the military to pursue a less conservative career path in a more creative industry and soon earned my film degree at the Art Institute of Seattle.

 What’s up with the name Moarly?